Kenrie19/LynrieScoop/README.md

 ```bash
 docker compose up --build
 ```
-This will start the database, MQTT broker, backend, and frontend in containers.
+This will start the database, backend (with WebSocket support), and frontend in containers.

 ## Documentation